Chapters | Links |

 95 #74 & #75

-The tribal people’s love for the Dalai Lama knew no bounds.
+The tribal people’s love for the Dalai Lama knows no bounds.

 95 #76

 I love this photo.
 Here our Lama rests in meditative peace.
 Next to him, exhausted, is our Communist Chinese military escort – Mr. Zang.
-Mr. Zang was conflicted.
-He couldn’t square the spiritual magic of Pemako, he witnessed thru the Lama, with his atheistic Communist beliefs.
+Mr. Zang is conflicted.
+He can't square the spiritual magic of Pemako, he witnesses through the Lama, with his atheistic Communist beliefs.

 95 #77 & #78